Olivia Gadecki

-She made her WTA Tour debut at the 2021 Gippsland Trophy, having received a wildcard into the main draw.

-Personal life
+Early life

-Gadecki was born and raised on the Gold Coast where she started playing tennis at age three.
+Gadecki was born and raised by her mother on the Gold Coast where she started playing tennis at age three.
+She is of Polish descent, and has five brothers.
 She was considered a prodigious tennis talent as a junior and at the age of 12 was one of just 16 players from around the world invited to take part in the Longines Future Tennis Aces competition in Paris on the eve of the 2014 French Open.
+Gadecki quit playing tennis shortly afterwards, and was ultimately encouraged by fellow Australian Ash Barty to return to the sport after completing high school.
 Gadecki attended Southport State High School throughout her teenage years.

 Career

 2016–2020: First steps

 Gadecki made her main-draw debut on the ITF Circuit in Brisbane, in September 2016.

 2021: WTA Tour debut

 In January 2021, Gadecki made the second round of the Australian Open qualifying.
 She was awarded a wildcard into the Gippsland Trophy, where she made her WTA Tour main-draw debut.

 In February, Gadecki won her first WTA Tour singles main-draw match at the Phillip Island Trophy.
 She followed this up with her first top-10 win, defeating the top seed, former Australian Open champion and world No. 4, Sofia Kenin.
 With Gadecki's career-high ranking being No. 988 in the world, this was Kenin's worst defeat by ranking on the WTA Tour.
 Gadecki lost in the third round.
-The following week, she re-entered onto the WTA rankings at No. 642.
+The following week, she re-entered the WTA rankings at No. 642.
 In May 2021, Gadecki won her first professional singles title in Turkey.

-In August 2021, she won the singles and doubles titles at Vigo, Spain.
+In August 2021, she won the women's singles and doubles titles at Vigo, Spain.
 It was her second singles title and fifth doubles title.

 On 20 September 2021, Gadecki debuted in the Australian top 10 in singles and doubles rankings.
-She ended the year with a singles ranking of 238.
+She ended the year with a singles ranking of No. 238.